aws-amplify/amplify-cli/amplifycli_react_tutorial.md

 amplify add hosting
 ```

 You would be prompted next to select the environment setup.
 Select **DEV (S3 only with HTTP)** for quick prototyping and testing, and once production ready you could run the `amplify update hosting` command to publish your app to Amazon Cloudfront (a CDN service).

+**Note:** when using the **PROD** option there could be a 15-20 minute delay for the CDN setup and content replication.

 When you're prompted for information, such as the bucket name or application files, you can use the default values by pressing **Enter**.

 **Note** You can use an order alias to add or remove category features.
 You can also run `amplify hosting add`.